SESYNC-ci/sesync-ci.github.io/faq/_posts/2021-02-23-how-do-i-set-up-a-python-environment.md

   - Slurm
   - environment
 ---
-The main purpose of a Python virtual environment is to create an isolated environment for your Python projects.
-This way, each project can have its own dependencies.
-It is good to have a virtual environment because it allows you to execute code in a constant environment.
-Also, currently the default Python version for new package installation on the Slurm cluster (as of February 2020) is Python 3.5.
+The purpose of a Python virtual environment is to create an isolated virtual space for your Python project.
+It is good to have a virtual environment because it allows you to execute code in a constant context, and each project can have its own dependencies.
+Currently the default Python version for new package installation on the Slurm cluster (as of February 2020) is Python 3.5.
 If you would like to run your Slurm Python jobs with later versions, a virtual environment is necessary if you want to install additional packages.

 ## Creating the virtual environment

-Follow the steps below once, and then you will have a virtual environment that you can use for any Slurm jobs you run in the future.
+Follow the steps below once, and you will have a virtual environment that you can use for any Slurm jobs you run in the future.

 **1) Log into the SSH gateway.**